llvm/circt/docs/RationaleFIRRTL.md

 ### More things are represented as primitives

-We describe the `mux` and `validif` expressions as "primitives", whereas the IR spec and grammar implement them as special kinds of expressions.
+We describe the `mux` expression as "primitive", whereas the IR spec and grammar implement it as a special kind of expression.

-We do this to simplify the implementation: These expression have the same structure as primitives, and modeling them as such allows reuse of the parsing logic instead of duplication of grammar rules.
+We do this to simplify the implementation: These expressions have the same structure as primitives, and modeling them as such allows reuse of the parsing logic instead of duplication of grammar rules.